Animals Adda

 Earwig – Facts, Pictures, Information, Characteristics, Diet

-Earwigs are known to be one of the smallest insects, belonging to insect order – Dermaptera.
+Earwigs are known to be one of the smallest insects, belonging to insect order - Dermaptera.
 They are found in total 2,000 species and in total 12 families.
-The insect owns sharp pincers over its abdomen and big wings that usually stay hidden against its body.
+The insect has sharp pincers on its abdomen and large wings that typically remain folded against its body.
 It is assumed that earwigs are capable to fly but they do not.

 Earwig Facts and Information